-Member Expectations and Policies
+Member Expectations and Policies (Link to PDF of Member Policies)

 Congratulations on having been selected for membership in the Springfield Youth Symphony.
 You have become a part of an organization dedicated to excellence.
 You have earned a position in this ensemble through a successful audition and/or successful membership last season.
 Throughout its 55-year history, the Springfield Youth Symphony’s achievements have been made possible through the dedication and commitment of its members.
 In signing the membership agreement, you agree to abide by the policies and to meet or exceed the minimum expectations articulated below.
+(Link to Membership Agreement)

 Minimum Membership Qualifications